Latvia is a European crossroads point between the West

 cushioned and neutralized by the increasing impact of English, thus,

 affecting the bipolarity.
-By analogy English is going to play the rule of
+By analogy English is going to play the rule

 German in the previous centuries.